 We would like to thank our sustaining partner, Van Cott, for their continued support of our organization.
 Please visit them on their website at http://www.vancott.com/

 We would like to thank our banquet sponsor, Adobe, for their generous support of our 2014 Annual Awards Banquet.

 We would like to thank Ferguson Enterprises for their support as a Gold Level Sponsor.
 Please visit them on their website at www.ferguson.com.

 We would like to thank Varian for their continued support.

 If you have any questions about UEC or would like to make a donation, please contact us.
-We are currently looking for sponsors for our annual awards banquet as well as donations for our scholarlship fund.
+We are currently looking for sponsors for our scholarlship fund as well as ongoing support for the UEC.
 We have different levels of sponsorship and your company would be recognized as a sponsor.
 We would love to hear from you.
 Click below for more information:

 Are you interested in advertising in the award-winning UEC Journal?
 Click on the link below for more information: